acidanthera/WhateverGreen/README.md

 - `-igfxcdc` boot argument (`enable-cdclk-frequency-fix` property) to support all valid Core Display Clock (CDCLK) frequencies on ICL platforms.
 [Read the manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)
 - `-igfxdvmt` boot argument (`enable-dvmt-calc-fix` property) to fix the kernel panic caused by an incorrectly calculated amount of DVMT pre-allocated memory on Intel ICL platforms.
 - `-igfxblr` boot argument (and `enable-backlight-registers-fix` property) to fix backlight registers on KBL, CFL and ICL platforms.
+- `-igfxmpc` boot argument (`enable-max-pixel-clock-override` and `max-pixel-clock-frequency` properties) to increase max pixel clock (as an alternative to patching CoreDisplay.framework).

 #### Credits